-Rural Homeowner Heating Solutions Were Stuck In The Dark Ages Until Now…
+Rural Homeowner Heating Was Stuck In The Dark Ages Until Now

 Living in the rural areas within Scotland often means you are not close to a mains gas connection, forcing you to heat your home with more expensive off-grid fuel sources and systems.